safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise1.md

 <br>**6) Publish Workspace**
 <br>Now publish the workspace to FME Server.
 Register it with the Data Download service.
-If you are working on a remote server, such as an FME Cloud instance, you'll need to either publish the data with the workspace or upload it to an FME Server Resources folder.
+Remember. you'll need to either publish the data with the workspace or upload it to an FME Server Resources folder.

 <br>**7) Run Workspace**